vishvAsa/notes/biology/organism/health/disease/infection/viral/wuhan_epidemic/variants.md

 ### Subtypes
 - B 1.617.1
 - B 1.617.2
-- B 1.617.2.1 Nepal -  more mutation called K417 N making it to be resistant to monoclonal antibodies.
+- B 1.617.2.1 Aka Nepal, Delta plus -  more mutation called K417 N in Spike protein
+  - making it to be resistant to monoclonal antibodies.
 - most widespread
 - Lost E484Q.
 - B 1.617.3